jul-des/DL-AtCM/README.md

 Next, download the ECG-FM pretrained model from https://huggingface.co/wanglab/ecg-fm/tree/main.
 We finetune the mimic_iv_ecg_physionet_pretrained.pt model.
 Details on ECG-FM can be found below.

 Our finetuned models will be made available via the UK Biobank, according to UK Biobank regulations.
-More details will be added in the near future
+More details will be added in the near future.

 ## Data